scheddit/scheddit/README.md

 Scheduler for Reddit posts

 Scheddit - Schedule your reddit posts ahead of time

 Audience: Reddit Moderators, Marketers, Karma whores, and everyone!

+To install from a clone:
+`bower install`
+`npm install`
+`grunt init`
+`npm install -g mocha`
+`mongod`
+`mongo` then `>use skeddit`

+You will need to edit server/config/config.js to contain the correct information about the Mongo db

+run `grunt server` and you should be up and running on localhost:1337 !

 Basic Build (3 views)